 The New Zealand Local Government Act specifies a cycle of Council Long-Term Plan updating based on our 3-year electoral cycle.
-The next Long Term Plan updates are due in 2015.
+The subsequent Long Term Plan updates were due in 2015.

 Long-Term Plans are underpinned by Asset Management Plans, as the expenditure on activities and the assets that support those activities make up most of NZ council expenditure.